AdaCore/spark2014/docs/lrm/source/subprograms.rst

 [The restriction disallowing implicit conversion to a class-wide type applies, in particular, in the case described in Ada RM 6.1.1:

-  Within the expression for a Pre'Class or Post'Class aspect for a primitive sub program of a tagged type T, a name that denotes a formal parameter of type T is interpreted as having type T'Class.
+  Within the expression for a Pre'Class or Post'Class aspect for a primitive subprogram of a tagged type T, a name that denotes a formal parameter of type T is interpreted as having type T'Class.

 .]